geoportal-arcal/geoportal-arcal.github.com/_posts/dropbox/0001-01-01-installation.md

 1. Go [there](https://www.dropbox.com/) to create a Dropbox account and install it on your computer
 2. send me your e-mail address used and associated with your dropbox account.
 I will share the specific folders.

+Please, note that to create your DropBox account, you need to use your e-mail address (professional or personal one), not the ARCAL RLA5/051 one.

 **CASE 3**: You don't have yet a Dropbox account and don't want to create one.

 1. No problem, you can access ARCAL RLA 5/051 Dropbox account directly online using the login and password sent by e-mail.